geotrev/spider-ui/packages/tooltip/README.md

 ### Bundle

 If you don't want to use npm, you can grab the source from jsdelivr CDN.

-Make sure the peer dependents are added before the element script:
+Make sure its peer dependents are included:

 ```html
 <!-- Utility Script -->